-This method allows you to establish a relationship between two consignments, by associating a parcel in an 'inner' consignment with a parcel in an 'outer' consignment.
-This facilitates 'parent'/'child' tracking (refer to Cartonisation ('Parent' and 'Child')).
+This method allows you to establish a relationship between two consignments by associating a parcel in an "inner" (child) consignment with a parcel in an "outer" (parent) consignment.
+This facilitates parent-child tracking (refer to Cartonisation (parent-child)).

 Note

-A 'child', inner consignment can only ever have one 'parent', 'outer' consignment.
+An inner consignment can have only one outer consignment.

 It is assumed that you have worked through Creating your first Request to a Service and are familiar with the Properties needed to Call or Create a Consignment.